-I realize that many people still may not have heard about the beautiful Clementine Candle and that others may wonder how it's done.
-Since making one is easier shown than written, I have included a photo slideshow and a video of how it's done.
+I realize that many people still may not have heard about the beautiful Clementine Candle and that others may wonder how it’s done.
+Since making one is easier shown than written, I have included a photo step by step and a video of how it’s done.

 Try it yourself!

 - Olive oil

 Starting with a nice soft clementine, score it with your paring knife around the center so that you are able to gently peel back the skin.